armanmaurya/smfl-ball-simulation/README.md

 # smfl-ball-simulation
-This repository is a visualization of Collision of two spheres using SFML Graphics library cpp
+This repository is a visualization of Collision of two spheres using SFML Graphics library CPP Using a fully elastic collision.